 Brent Venables, Clemson’s defensive coordinator, will be paid $875,000 in 2014, an increase of $75,000 from last season’s salary.
 Defensive ends coach Marion Hobby will receive $400,000, up from $375,000.

 Keeping an entire coaching staff together is critical when it comes to building and growing a program.
 It comes in handy on the recruiting trails and allows players to grow under a unified leadership.
 Clemson is showing no signs of skimping on its coaching staff as the program looks to challenge Florida State to get back to the top of the ACC sooner, rather than later.

-Tuley-Tillman was a four-star member of Brady Hoke‘s second-to-last UM recruiting class, rated as the No. 24 offensive tackle in the country and the No. 7 player at any position in the state of Illinois.
-He played in one game as a redshirt freshman last season, the season opener against Appalachian State.
+A three-star member of the LSU’s 2016 recruiting class, Scott was rated as the No. 26 dual-threat quarterback in the country and No. 54 player at any position in the state of Louisiana.
+He took a redshirt his true freshman season.

 In August of last year, Scott decided to transfer from the Tigers.
 He spent the 2017 season at Last Chance U, otherwise known as East Mississippi Community College.